-Please contact HMO Licensing to discuss any potential application that may attract the footprint fee before submission by emailing hmo.licensing@fife.gov.uk or writing to: HMO Licensing, Housing Services, 3rd Floor, Fife House, North Street, Glenrothes, KY7 5LT.
+Please contact HMO Licensing to discuss any potential application that may attract the footprint fee before applying for an HMO Licence: Email: hmo.licensing@fife.gov.uk Address: HMO Licensing, Housing Services, 3rd Floor, Fife House, Glenrothes, KY7 5LT

 Please ensure that you have received confirmation that the footprint fee applies to your application before submitting your application.

 The 10% discount has been re- moved for properties which attract footprint fees but would remain for other institutional HMOs containing 3-10 occupants and not meeting the footprint criteria.

-Please note: The granting of a discount is at the discretion of Fife Council.
+The granting of a discount is at the discretion of Fife Council

-Pre-application discussions (subject to availability):
+Pre-application discussions (subject to availability)